karmab/kcli/doc/index.rst

 vm will be grouped by plan, or put in the kvirt group if they dont belong to any plan.

-Interesting thing is that the script will try to guess the type of vm based on its template, if present, and populate ansible_user accordingly
+An interesting thing is that the script will try to guess the type of vm based on its template, if present, and populate ansible_user accordingly.

 Try it with: